Saasmull/SaasmullStore-App/README.md

 This is a Open-Source-AppStore from Saasmull where you can download free apps.

+This AppStore contains:
+- a online database
+- a nightmode
+- a easy install methode

 # Installation

 This will installs an .apk-File on Android